celestiaorg/celestia-app/x/blobstream/README.md

 It currently supports three sub-commands:

-- `blob`: Takes a transaction hash, in hex format, and verifies that the blob paid for by the transaction has been committed to by the BlobStream contract.
+- `blob`: Takes a transaction hash, in hex format, and verifies that the blob paid for by the transaction has been committed to by the Blobstream contract.
 It only supports one blob for now.
-- `shares`: Takes a range of shares and a height, and verifies that these shares have been committed to by the BlobStream contract.
+- `shares`: Takes a range of shares and a height, and verifies that these shares have been committed to by the Blobstream contract.
-- `tx`: Takes a transaction hash, in hex format, and verifies that it has been committed to by the BlobStream contract.
+- `tx`: Takes a transaction hash, in hex format, and verifies that it has been committed to by the Blobstream contract.

 ## Params